Skip to Content

 I also enjoy bus tours as they tend to link together points of interest easily rather than having to rely on public transport.

-There isn’t likely to be any additional support available, so if your answer is “no” then it’s probably a good idea to look at alternative shore experiences.
+There isn’t likely to be any additional support available, so if your answer is “No” then it’s probably a good idea to look at alternative shore experiences.

 There are often specifically accessible excursions available.